yairgorenn/open_gates_server/README.txt

 • Android phone running MacroDroid
 • Client (CLI now, mobile app later)

-The phone is a passive executor.
+The phone is a stateless edge executor.
+The phone:
+• Polls for tasks
+• Executes the physical action
+• Reports success/failure

+The phone:
+• NEVER deletes tasks
+• NEVER touches Redis TTLs
+• NEVER manages locks
+• NEVER decides task outcome

 The server owns the logic.
 The client owns the lifecycle.